Nevada-class battleship: Modifications

 Both vessels' armament was significantly improved.
 The main battery turrets were modified to allow elevation to thirty degrees, which increased their maximum range to 34300 yd.
 The remaining 5-inch casemates were plated over and the guns were moved a deck higher in an attempt to improve their ability to be used in heavy seas.
 The eight 3-inch anti-aircraft guns were replaced with an equal number of 5-inch /25 cal. guns, also in individual mounts.
 In addition, they received eight 0.5 in Browning machine guns.
 Both vessels had their torpedo tubes removed at this time.
 Their lattice masts were replaced with more robust tripod masts, and they had a pair of aircraft catapults installed, one of which was placed on the fantail, the other being mounted atop her rear superfiring turret.
 The alterations increased the ships' displacement to 30500 LT as designed and a maximum of 33901 LT at full load.
 The ships' crews increased to 1,374.
 At some point in 1941, Nevada was fitted with an SC air search radar.

 In 1942, during repairs for the damage sustained in the Japanese attack on Pearl Harbor, Nevada was again heavily reconstructed.
 Her tripod mainmast was removed, along with her heavily armored conning tower, the former to clear up firing arcs for the anti-aircraft weaponry and the latter to save weight for further additions to the anti-aircraft battery.
 In place of the conning tower and mast, a large bridge structure was installed She had both her 51-cal. and 25-cal. guns removed.
 They were replaced with battery of sixteen 5-inch /38 cal.
 Mark 12 dual purpose guns in eight twin gun mounts.
 Four were mounted on either side of the vessel amidships.
 The guns fired a 55.18 lb shell to a maximum range of 17392 yd or a maximum altitude of 37200 ft at an elevation of 45 degrees.
 Her light anti-aircraft battery was completely replaced as well; she now carried thirty-six Bofors 40 mm guns in nine quadruple mounts and thirty-eight Oerlikon 20 mm autocannon in individual mounts.
 By the end of the war, she had received an additional quadruple 40 mm mount, while her 20 mm guns were reorganized into five single and twenty twin mounts, for a total of forty-five barrels.
-Unlike many of the other battleships rebuilt after the attack, Nevada did not receive fire-control radar for her main battery, but she was fitted with Mark 37 directors for her new secondary battery.
+Unlike many of the other battleships rebuilt after the attack, Nevada did not receive newer gun directors for her main battery, instead retaining her older Mark 20 directors, but she was fitted with Mark 37 directors for her new secondary battery.